 Andrea Maye, LMT

-Getting a massage can do you a world of good.
-And getting massage frequently can do even more.
+Getting a massage can do you a world of good, and getting massaged frequently can do even more.
 This is the beauty of bodywork.
 Taking part in this form of regularly scheduled self-care can play a huge part in how healthy you'll be and how youthful you'll remain with each passing year.
 Budgeting time and money for bodywork at consistent intervals is truly an investment in your health.
-And remember: just because massage feels like a pampering treatment, doesn't mean it is any less therapeutic!
+Remember, just because a massage feels like a pampering treatment, doesn't mean it is any less therapeutic!
 Consider massage appointments a necessary part of your health and wellness plan and work with your practitioner to establish a treatment schedule that best meets your needs.